 I’m not a big fan of traditional goal setting… because it’s kinda screwed up.

-Yes, you SHOULD be setting goals for your business but not in the lame ass way that we’ve been taught at school or even college/university.
+Yes, you SHOULD be setting goals for your business but not the same way we’ve been taught at school.

 Whether it’s your life goals or career goals concerned, the process of setting goals can be a powerful process in turning your dreams into reality.